Baldwin Wisconsin Idea Seed Grants

 Students and Postdoctoral fellows: Undergraduate students are strongly encouraged to consider applying for the Morgridge Center for Public Service Wisconsin Idea Fellowships as an alternative to the Baldwin grants.
 However, all student grant proposals submitted to the Baldwin Committee will receive full consideration.

 Students and postdoctoral fellows must have a co-project leader who is a faculty or staff member.
-That faculty or staff member’s home unit will be responsible for managing the Baldwin grant funds, if awarded.
+Students must be admitted into a degree-granting program of UW-Madison and expect to maintain full-time enrollment for the entire grant period.
+The co-project leader faculty or staff member’s home unit will be responsible for managing the Baldwin grant funds, if awarded.
 The faculty or staff member who is working with the student or postdoctoral fellow on a proposal should be the individual who registers in the online proposal system and submits the seed grant proposal.

 Seed Grant Criteria and Funding